rallred84/LSUMerchBackend/README.md

 **Body:**
 **(object, required) contains the following key/value pairs:**
-·message (string, required): This will be the text associated with the review
+·creatorId (number, required): The id of the user leaving the review ·productId (number, required): The id of the product the user is leaving a review about ·message (string, required): This will be the text associated with the review
 ·rating (number, required): This is the objects rating